gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarSplineFEMPoissonLikeSolver.md

 **Parameters:**

-* `nnz` A 1D Kokkos view of length matrix\_size+1 which stores the count of the non-zeros along the lines of the matrix.
+* `nnz_per_row` A 1D Kokkos view of length matrix\_size+1 which stores the sum of the non-zeros in the matrix on all lines up to the one in.